-Bauhinia purpurea agglutinin or lectin (BPA/BPL) is a tetrameric lectin with a molecular weight of 195,000.
-Binding appears to be highest for glycoconjugates containing galactosyl (ß-1,3) N-acetylgalactosamine structures but oligosaccharides with a terminal α-linked N-acetylgalactosamine can also bind.
+Affinity purified Bauhinia purpurea agglutinin or lectin (BPA/BPL) (SKU: 21510028) is a tetrameric lectin with a molecular weight of 120 kDa.
+Binding is generally highest for glycoconjugates containing galactosyl (ß-1,3) N-acetylgalactosamine structures but oligosaccharides with a terminal α-linked N-acetylgalactosamine can also bind to BPL.
 BPA is lactose-specific and elutes with the sugar lactose.
 It has specificity for blood groups A, B, O (-SA).
 Treatment of erythrocytes with neuraminidase or trypsin will increase the agglutination reaction, indicating that the receptor is masked by terminal carbohydrates.
 Makela's group 2 sugars, particularly N-acetyl-D-galactosamine, are potent inhibitors.
 Although the binding specificity of BPA is similar to that of peanut agglutinin, the tissue staining patterns of these two lectins are distinct.
 Biotin is a small molecule involved in a wide range of metabolic processes.
 This ligand forms a complex with Avidin and Streptavidin, resulting in the strongest non-covalent protein-ligand interaction known.
 Biotinylated BPL/BPA has an appropriate amount of biotin bound to provide optimum detection characteristics when using an Avidin-HRP or Streptavidin-HRP conjugates.
 Biotinylated lectins allow for more sensitive detection in ELISA and Western-blotting applications.

 Store frozen at -20°C in amber vials or covered with foil in appropriate aliquot sizes.
 Avoid freeze thaw cycles.
 Can be stored at 2-8°C for short term use.